Project Insights Report

 What We’re Learning

+• Engagement leads to action.
 Active engagement and collaboration with industry partners and employers proved to be essential in translating research into actionable strategies and tools.
 This interaction not only facilitated immediate resource development but also laid the groundwork for future initiatives, such as a potential certification program for specific skills development in the bio-manufacturing sector, highlighting the project’s lasting influence and relevance in bolstering the Canadian bio-economy.

 Why It Matters

-Building HR capacity among SMEs makes them more resilient
+Building HR capacity across SMEs

 a city at night with a big crowd of people walking around and their faces being scanned.